 Fair Value Measurements Accounting standards define fair value as the price that would be received to sell an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants on the measurement date.
 The standards establish a hierarchy of valuation techniques based on whether the assumptions that market participants would use in pricing the asset or liability ("inputs") are observable or unobservable.
-Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect AFG's assumptions about the assumptions market participants would use in pricing the any significant nonrecurring fair value measurements of nonfinancial assets and liabilities in the first nine months of 2013 or 2012.
+Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect AFG's assumptions about the assumptions market participants would use in pricing the asset or liability.
+AFG did not have any significant nonrecurring fair value measurements of nonfinancial assets and liabilities in the first nine months of 2013 or 2012.